 - Limited usage.
 Most free VPN services have limited usage.
 For instance, quite a number of them will not allow usage above 500MB per month.

-- Some providers are not able to bypass geo- restricted websites and content for example the US Netflix or the BBC iPlayer.
-This is inconveniencing for internet users in countries where government have strict rules on what the population consume online e.g. China and Turkey.
+- Some providers are not able to bypass geo-restricted websites and content for example the US Netflix or the BBC iPlayer.
+This is inconveniencing for internet users in countries where the government has strict rules on what the population consumes online e.g. China and Turkey.

-- Free VPNs are also characterized slow surfing speeds.
-Usually, the developers of these free VPN have few servers that are overworked during the encryption of the very many internet customers and there for resulting to slow speed which are most times very annoying.
+- Free VPNs are also characterized by slow surfing speeds.
+Usually, the developers of these free VPNs have few servers that are overworked during the encryption of the very many internet customers and therefore resulting in slow speed which are most times very annoying.

 Paid VPN vs. Free VPN: Why You Should Pay